-Some people can't manage any extra payments.
-Remember that virtually all mortgage contracts will permit you to make additional payments to your principal at any point during repayment.
-Whenever you get some extra cash, consider using this provision to pay a one-time additional payment on principal.
-For example: a few years after moving into your home, you get a very large tax refund,a very large inheritance, or a cash gift; , paying a few thousand dollars into your mortgage principal can shorten the repayment duration of your loan and save enormously on mortgage interest over the life of the mortgage loan.
+Here's an example: several years after moving into your home, you receive a larger than expected tax refund,a large inheritance, or a cash gift; , investing several thousand dollars into your home's principal will significantly reduce the duration of your loan and save enormously on mortgage interest over the duration of the mortgage loan.
 Unless the mortgage loan is quite large, even modest amounts applied early in the loan period can produce huge benefits over the duration of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.